Inter Glass

 Inter Glass ASC is an Azerbaijani glass manufacturing company created in December 2008.
 According to the company, it is one of the biggest glass producers in the Caucasus region.

 Company overview

 Products and services

 The company makes over 70 different kinds of glass bottles.

 Location

 The company is located at 25, Salyan Highway, Baku, Azerbaijan.

 Financial

-The company's production is estimated at around 85 million units per year.
+The company's production is estimated at 85 million units per year.
 In 2008, the International Bank of Azerbaijan funded construction of an Inter Glass factory in the amount of $5 million Euro.

 People and history

 People

 The Director of the company is Fariz Muradov.

 As of April 2012, the CEO of the company was Alis Muradov.